cllckn/information-and-communication-technologies/module4/exercises/README.md

 - Reinforce inheritance and association.
 - Apply the Dependency Inversion Principle.
 - Use interfaces to weaken dependencies between classes.
-- Demonstrate unidirectional one-to-one and one-to-many relationships using abstraction.
 - Extend the system to support new features without modifying existing classes (Open/Closed Principle).

 ![](../../resources/interface-exercise.png)

-## Requirements
+## Tasks

+1. Copy all the files developed in Exercise3 into the `cc.ku.ict.module4.exercises.exercise6` package.

-1. Define interfaces instead of directly depending on concrete classes:
+2. Define interfaces instead of directly depending on concrete classes:
-    - Define an interface `IAddress` and let `Address` implement it.
+    - Add a displayInfo() method in the Address class.
+Define an interface `IAddress` and let `Address` implement it.
-    - Define an interface `IImage` and let `Image` implement it.
+    - Add a displayInfo() method in the Image class.
+Define an interface `IImage` and let `Image` implement it.

-2. Extend the existing `User` class (from Exercise 2) as `ExtendedUser` without modifying the original `User` class.

 3. Associations (implemented using interfaces):
     - `ExtendedUser` has a unidirectional one-to-one association with `IAddress`.